LucasAschenbach/advanced_navigator/README.md

 Every navigation operation which can be applied to `AdvancedNavigatior` falls into one of three categories:

-1. **Path Navigation:** Replaces entire page stack with new list of pages
+1. **[Path Navigation](#paths):** Replaces entire page stack with new list of pages
-2. **Page Navigation:** Adds or removes page to or from top of page stack
+2. **[Page Navigation](#pages):** Adds or removes page to or from top of page stack
-3. **Pageless Navigation:** Attaches route to top-most page in page stack
+3. **[Pageless Navigation](#routes):** Attaches route to top-most page in page stack

 > A page is a blueprint for building a route.
 For more information, please go to the Navigator 2.0 introduction [here](https://docs.google.com/document/d/1Q0jx0l4-xymph9O6zLaOY4d_f7YFpNWX_eGbzYxr9wY/edit#).

+Furthermore, a *path navigations* operation performed at a given navigator can also update the navigation state of all navigators nested inside it.
+This makes for a very useful pattern as it allows an app to be split into multiple loosely connected modules, each with their own navigator.
+When put together, the navigators will communicate with each other to function as one. ([see Nesting](#nesting))

 ## Paths